downlinko/downlinko.github.io/_posts/development/2018-08-18-download-install-visual-studio-code-windows.md

 [Check your windows bit version]({{ site.url }}/windows-10-bit-version-check.html) and click on the corresponding link.

-In this guide we will download the `64 bit User installer`.
+In this guide, we will download the `64 bit User installer`.

 <img src="{{ site.url }}/assets/images/posts/development/editors/visual-studio-code-download-user-installer.png" alt="visual studio code download user installer">